MY Steve Irwin

+The MV Steve Irwin is now in the ownership of the not for profit Ship4Good.
+In late 2024, Ship4Good announced a new long-term partnership with marine debris prevention charity - Tangaroa Blue Foundation.
+In 2025, the MV Steve Irwin will come out of retirement for a new mission to remove and prevent marine debris across Australia and regions.

 Registration

 In January 2007, the ship was struck from the British Ship Register after a Japanese request.
 The ship has been registered in the Netherlands as of October 8, 2007.

 Career

 The FPV Westra was laid up ready for disposal in 2003 when Sea Shepherd purchased her in November 2006 and renamed her Robert Hunter.

 2007

 In February 2007, Robert Hunter joined Farley Mowat in order to prevent the Japanese whaling vessel Nisshin Maru from hunting in an action Sea Shepherd called Operation Leviathan.
 Sea Shepherd members threw bottles of foul-smelling butyric acid onto the decks of the Nisshin Maru.
 The Japanese say three members of the whaler were injured in the attack.
 Robert Hunter and Farley Mowat obstructed the path of the whaling ship, and Robert Hunter and Kaiko Maru collided with each other.
 One Japanese official accused the Sea Shepherd organisation of behaving "like pirates".
 Robert Hunter sustained a 3-foot gash in the hull above the waterline at the stern of the ship.

 Steve Irwin has also participated in "Operation Migaloo" (named after Migaloo, the albino humpback whale) that started in November 2007, and after repairs were completed in Launceston and a brief stop over in Melbourne, she was scheduled to depart for the Antarctic on December 1, 2007.